slavizh/OMSSearch/README.md

 (example stasoutlook.onmicrosoft.com), Username is a UPN account in your Azure AD that has access to OMS and Password is the password for that account.
 3. Enjoy

+# Notes
+Execute-OMSSearchQuery cmdlet uses System.Web.Script.Serialization.JavaScriptSerializer which cannot deserialize value bigger than int32.
+When you return data with Start, End and Top make sure you are returning information in JSON format that is lower than 2,147,483,647 characters.

+Start and End paramteres take the date format in UTC like this "yyyy-MM-ddTHH:mm:ss:fffZ".
+You can use PowerShell to get such values like:
+((get-date).ToUniversalTime()).ToString("yyyy-MM-ddTHH:mm:ss:fffZ")
+(((get-date)).AddHours(-6).ToUniversalTime()).ToString("yyyy-MM-ddTHH:mm:ss:fffZ")

 # Examples
 ```PowerShell
 workflow Get-SavedSearches